 He discusses serious survival issues on YouTube, beats various internet celebrities, and has 35 million views.
 He is also known as "the most influential public intellectual in the West".
 I had heard him speak about the book before reading it, but after reading it, I had a deeper understanding.

-In fact, many of the truths in the book were vaguely understood before, but I didn't think about them deeply; there are also some truths that I understand, but I haven't put them into practice in life.
+In fact, many of the truths in the book were vaguely understood before, but I didn't think about them deeply; there are also some truths that I understand, but haven't put into practice in life.

-This book gave me the desire to re-examine my life and plan my life again.
+This book gave me the desire to re-examine my life and plan life again.
 Acquiring some new knowledge is obviously more helpful to the current state of mind than swiping the phone with anxiety all day long.
 Here are some of my reading experiences.

 The twelve rules in this book have a strong religious meaning.
 I can basically understand the reasoning behind them when I read them.
 If you don't know some relevant knowledge, it will be difficult to understand when you read them, and you will feel that they do not fit well.